Thursday, 3 April 2014

-Of course even in this area Mary Whitehouse did not always get her moral radar right.
+Of course even in this area Mary Whitehouse did not always get her moral compass right.
 When her National Viewers and Listeners Association decided to dish out annual awards to what they considered fine and upstandingly wholesome British TV shows, Jimmy Savile won one for 'Jim'll Fix It' and Mrs Whitehouse was quoted as sighing; 'If only they were all like that nice Mr Savile.'

 How she must be turning in her grave now, poor dear.